 Seville is one of Spain’s most important cities.
 It used to have a huge role back in the Age of Discoveries – Columbus lived here, and he is even buried in the city’s cathedral.

 But even in modern-day Spain, Seville is an important city.
-It’s the fourth largest of the country, and it is the capital of Andalusia – the largest autonomous community in Spain.
+It’s the fourth largest in the country, and it is the capital of Andalusia – the largest autonomous community in Spain.

 The main attractions in Seville are its cathedral, the art museum, Plaza de España, the Gold Tower, Las Setas, and its nice parks.